webplatform/docs/css/properties/border-image-slice/index.md

 }}
 {{Standardization_Status|W3C Candidate Recommendation}}
 {{API_Name}}
-{{Summary_Section|The border-image-slice CSS property divides the image specified by border-image-source in nine regions: the four corners, the four edges and the middle.
+{{Summary_Section|Divides the image specified by border-image-source in nine regions: the four corners, the four edges and the middle.
 It does this by specifying 4 inwards offsets.}}
 {{CSS Property
 |Initial value=100%
 |Applies to=all elements, except internal table elements when <code>border-collapse</code> is set to <code>collapse</code>.